asoffer/Icarus/docs/tour.md

 Notice that we declared a constant `square` and defined it to have the value of this function.
 You will see this pattern in Icarus a lot.
-Where other languages have special syntax for defining functions, types, or modules, Icarus uses the same syntax for all types of definitions.
+Where other languages have special syntax for defining functions, types, or modules, Icarus uses the same syntax for all types of declarations.

 In addition to the standard function call syntax, Icarus supports a few other styles for calling a function: